wheerd/strawbuild-studio/docs/i18n-implementation-plan.md

 # Internationalization (i18n) Implementation Plan for Strawbaler

+> **Status:** This is a planning document for future internationalization support. i18n is not currently implemented in Strawbaler.
+This document serves as a roadmap for when the project is ready to add multi-language support.

 ## Executive Summary

 This document outlines a comprehensive plan for implementing internationalization (i18n) in the Strawbaler application to support multiple languages and locale-specific number formatting.
 The plan focuses on translation support while maintaining metric units (no imperial unit conversion).